ibm-cloud-docs/containers/cluster-scaling-enable.md

 Update the cluster autoscaler configmap to enable automatically scaling worker nodes in your worker pools based on the minimum and maximum values that you set.
 {: shortdesc}

-After you edit the configmap to enable a worker pool, the cluster autoscaler scales your cluster in response to your workload requests.
-As such, you can't [resize](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_pool_resize) or [rebalance](/docs/containers?topic=containers-kubernetes-service-cli#cs_rebalance) your worker pools.
+After you edit the configmap to enable autoscaling on a worker pool, the cluster autoscaler scales your cluster in response to your workload requests.
+This means you can't [resize](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_pool_resize) or [rebalance](/docs/containers?topic=containers-kubernetes-service-cli#cs_rebalance) your worker pools.
 Scanning and scaling up and down happens at regular intervals over time, and depending on the number of worker nodes might take a longer period of time to complete, such as 30 minutes.
 Later, if you want to [remove the cluster autoscaler](/docs/containers?topic=containers-cluster-scaling-install-addon&interface=ui#autoscaler-remove-console), you must first disable each worker pool in the ConfigMap.
-{: note}

 Beginning in version 1.2.4 the `maxEmptyBulkDelete` option is no longer supported.
 Remove this option from your configmap by running `kubectl edit configmap iks-ca-configmap -n kube-system` command and deleting the option.
 As a replacement, you can use the `maxScaleDownParallelism` option which was added in version 1.2.4.
 For more information, see the [configmap reference](#ca-configmap).